Home School Agreement

 Helping in school

 Parents, governors and friends are involved in the work of the school community in various ways.
-Activities include sports activities, transporting or accompanying classes on visits, hearing children read or helping with craft work, cookery, gardening and even decorating!
-Parents interested in helping us in any of these ways are urged to contact the Headteacher or their child’s class teacher.
-We are especially interested if you have a particular skill or subject knowledge, which you would like to share with us. e.g a nurse might come to talk about healthy bones.
-All volunteer helpers with unsupervised access to children are required to undergo an enhanced police check.
+Activities include sports activities, transporting or accompanying classes on visits, hearing children read or helping with craft work, cookery, and gardening.
+Parents and Carers interested in helping us in any of these ways are urged to contact the Headteacher in the first instance.
+All volunteer helpers are required to undergo an enhanced police check (known as a DBS check).